Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_da_curiosity/pic32mzda_sdcard_usb_audio_player/readme.md

 <span style="color:blue"> *Because Microchip regularly update tools, occasionally issue(s) could be discovered while using the newer versions of the tools.
 If the project doesn’t seem to work and version incompatibility is suspected, It is recommended to double-check and use the same versions that the project was tested with.* </span>

 ## Setup:
-- Attach the 24-bit pass through card to the GFX Connector on the Curiosity PIC32MZ DA Development Board
+- Attach the 24-bit pass through card to the GFX Connector on the PIC32MZ DA Curiosity Development Kit
 - Connect the ribbon cable from the High-Performance 4.3" WQVGA maXTouch Display to the ribbon connector on the 24-bit pass through card.
 Make sure that the S1 switch on the 24-bit pass through card is set to 2.
-- Connect AC324954 - PIC32 Audio Codec Daughter Card to XC32 HEADER 1 on the Curiosity PIC32MZ DA Development Board
+- Connect AC324954 - PIC32 Audio Codec Daughter Card to XC32 HEADER 1 on the PIC32MZ DA Curiosity Development Kit
-- Connect a USB cable from the host computer to the DEBUG USB port on the Curiosity PIC32MZ DA Development Board.
+- Connect a USB cable from the host computer to the DEBUG USB port on the PIC32MZ DA Curiosity Development Kit.
 This USB connection is used for programming and debugging.
 - Connect the wired stereo headphone to the audio jack
-- Connect Barrel jack power adapter to Curiosity PIC32MZ DA Development Board
+- Connect Barrel jack power adapter to PIC32MZ DA Curiosity Development Kit

 **Note** : DEBUG USB and Barrel Jack both should be connected